lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

     print(ret.output)
     ```

-    Make sure to add `lavague` to your depencies list in your pyproject.toml.
+    Make sure to add `lavague` to your dependencies list in your pyproject.toml.

     ```code
     [tool.poetry.dependencies]